matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 The server could tell the client the event IDs of events which predate the gap which received relations during the gap.
-This means that the client could invalidate its copy of those events (if any) and then requery them (including their bundled relations) from the server if/when needed using the proposed extension of the `/event` API for batch requests.
+This means that the client could invalidate its copy of those events (if any) and then requery them (including their bundled relations) from the server if/when needed, for example using an extension of the `/event` API for batch requests.

 The server could do this with a new `stale_events` field of each room object in the sync response.
 The `stale_events` field would list all the event IDs prior to the gap which had updated relations during the gap.
 The event IDs would be grouped by relation type, and paginated as per the normal Matrix pagination model.

 This was originally part of this MSC but left out to limit the scope to what is implemented at the time of writing.